Welcome To Mr. Kernan's AP Environmental Science Website

 The student will complete cleaning tasks assigned by teacher and create a plan to not receive a detention in the future.
 The detention will be served within one week of date issued either before or after school.
 If detention is not served a call will be placed to home or other appropriate disciplinary action will be taken.

-Step 4 The student's parent or guardian will be called in regards to the actions taken concerning the students behavior.
+Step 4 The student's parent or guardian will be called in regard to the actions taken concerning the students behavior.

 Step 5 Student will be referred to the Vice Principal, Counselor, or other appropriate school officials.